NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Can follow up into A on whiff
     - Recovery animation adjusted
 - 6A damage decreased by one damage
+- 6A in ring combo (flames)
+    - Does not stagger anymore
+    - Leaves opponents on the ground on hit
+    - Has have 32 hitstun allowing followups after the move ends
 - 6A(A) goes to ring combo
 - 4A
     - Acts like a normal counter